top of page

 Teaching Philosophy

-Through my extensive training and experience as an actor, I have been able to utilize the knowledge and skills imparted to me by my teachers and collaborators to construct a style of teaching which encourages freedom of the imagination, a safe space for fostering creative risk taking, effective communication, and professionalism.
-These four elements build a foundation for students to develop objective self-assessment which I believe is a key component to the performing arts and being a productive member of the community.
+I utilize the knowledge and skills imparted to me by my colleagues and mentors to construct a style of teaching which encourages imagination, respect, communication, and professionalism.
+These four elements build a foundation for students to develop objective self-assessment, which is a key component to the performing arts and being a productive member of the community.

 Imagination: I often see students afraid to engage their full imagination.
-The fear of getting “it” wrong, ridicule, and indignity impede the student from seeking to explore the full spectrum of possibilities in a script, scene, dance, or even the voicing of an opinion.
-This is why I use exercises developed by Michael Chekhov, Lecoq, and Hijikata.
-They enforce the philosophy that the imagination is the most useful tool a performer has in their toolkit.
+Fear of the “wrong” choice, ridicule, and indignity impede the student from seeking to explore the full spectrum of possibilities in a script, scene, dance, or even the voicing of an opinion.
+Imagination is the most useful tool a performer has in their toolkit.
+I challenge students to move away from what they “should” do and move towards what they “could” do.

 As much as I instill these philosophies in the students, I reiterate them to myself.
 I firmly believe the skills and knowledge imparted by the training will positively affect the students in their creative and everyday lives.
-The students and I will learn from each other as we take what is imaginary and make it real.
+For myself, these attributes are key to growing as a teacher and being a part of any community.

 John Faro Terry